knunn553/TrinSoft/README.md

+Each coding question took approcimately 30 minutes each.
+As they are console application within Visual Studio, the end-user can simply run the application and follow the instructions on the screen.

 1. How is a stack different from a queue?
 In C#, both stacks and queue's are data structures.
 The main different between them is in how they handle elements.
 The stack manages elements through a LIFO methodology while the queue takes on FIFO.